 Here are some things that challenged me…

 Heavy-duty content creation.
-Anyone who has seen a Syncplicity deck knows we take design seriously, and that include animations.
+Anyone who has seen a Syncplicity by Axway deck knows we take design seriously, and that include animations.
 Building complicated decks still called for a larger screen, a mouse, and a keyboard.
 Not to mention movie editing (nobody will ever accuse me of not being hands on!).

 Heavy-duty multi-tasking.
 When creating complicated documents (presentations, documents, etc.) I learned to appreciate the convenience of having multiple windows open on a large screen and being able to cut/paste between documents and apps.

 Any meeting requiring an enterprise app that is poorly adapted to mobile.
 I am not going to name names, but if you are an enterprise app its time to create a first-class user experience on mobile.
 Your users want to do more than access reports and dashboards on their mobile devices.
 You know who you are.